 Dine and Drink: In Savannah restaurants, mint juleps and bourgeois seafood hold equal footing with barbecue and crawdads.
 Check out a famous Georgia low country boil platter at Bernie’s River Street, featuring wild Georgia shrimp, crawfish and crab.
 Tip your glass with one of 100 craft beers at The Distillery, or get cozy with soft jazz and handcrafted martinis at the Circa 1875 gastropub.

-Tybee Island: No trip to Savannah is complete without hitting the beach at Tybee Island, less than 20 miles from the downtown area.
+Tybee Island: No stay in a Savannah hotel is complete without hitting the beach at Tybee Island, less than 20 miles from the downtown area.
 Rent jet skis, kayaks or SUP boards, book a dolphin tour with Captain Derek, or head out to the Atlantic on an Amick’s Deep Sea fishing charter.
 You can also visit the Tybee Island Lighthouse and Museum, or paddle over to Cockspur Island for some birdwatching and hiking at the Civil War-era Fort Pulaski.

 Balmy autumn days offer lower temps and smaller crowds, ensuring you a shorter line to get a box of freshly made pralines on River Street.

-Winter is ideal for low hotel rates, while spring is considered the high season, with dozens of festivals, art walks and historic home tours.
+Winter is ideal for low Savannah Country Inn & Suites hotel rates, while spring is considered the high season, with dozens of festivals, art walks and historic home tours.